totalspectrum/spin2cpp/doc/basic_tutorial.md

 `const LED=16` is a line declaring that `LED` is a constant with the value `16`.
 Thus later when we write `output(LED)` it's the same as writing `output(16)`.

-We could have writtne `var LED=16`.
+We could have written `var LED=16`.
 This would make `LED` a variable, which could change.
 However, if we never plan to change the value of `LED` it's better to declare it a constant, because then the compiler can produce better code.

 The line `direction(LED) = output` declares that the pin connected to `LED` should be an output.
 Since we want to drive the pin, it obviously should be an output.
 If it were connected to a switch or something we wanted to read, we would want to set the direction to `input` instead.